evertjanMlbrgn/laravel-form-components/docs/Local package development howto.md

 ```
 # Updating package from within other project

-Changes made from withing the packages folder can be commited seperately from the main project
+Changes made from withing the packages folder can be commited separately from the main project
 PHPStorm automatically shows it as a separate repository.